StraightCurlyCurves/python-module-import-handling/README.md

 This approach ensures the successful import of module A irrespective of the execution context, thereby resolving the first issue of relative import failures.

 Furthermore, it eliminates the need for relative imports using dot notation.
-Consequently, the second issue associated with import failures when the script is run as a standalone script, is effectively resolved.
+Consequently, the second issue associated with relative import failures when the script is run directly, is effectively resolved.